 Cornerstone University announces the appointment of two new members to its Board of Trustees—Doug Busch (B.A.
 '93) and Joe McDonald (CU '07).

-Environmental Biology student Whitney Lambert (B.S.
+Environmental biology student Whitney Lambert (B.S.
 '16) took first place in the IMAGIN Student Poster Competition in the Best Cartographic Design Category.
-The competition was held in Lansing, MI on April 5, 2016.
+The competition was held in Lansing, Mich., on April 5, 2016.

-Cornerstone University Professional Graduate and Adult Studies launched its first doctorate degree program this month.
-The Doctorate of Education (Ed.D.) in Organizational Leadership and Development will equip students to effectively lead organizations through evidence-based decision making.
+Cornerstone University's Professional & Graduate Studies division launched its first doctorate degree program this month.
+The Doctorate of Education (Ed.D.) in Organizational Leadership and Development is designed for individuals who have completed a regionally accredited master's degree.
+It will equip students to effectively lead organizations through evidence-based decision making.

 Seven members of Cornerstone University Enactus along with faculty adviser Rachel Hammond traveled to St. Louis, Missouri last weekend to compete in the Enactus USA National Exposition.